Germany imposes strict lockdown over Easter | DW | 23.03.2021

+"We are in a new pandemic" due to virus variant, Chancellor Angela Merkel said.
 German federal and state leaders have agreed on a radical shutdown over the Easter holidays.
-Supermarkets will only be allowed to open for one day.

 German Chancellor Angela Merkel announced a a set of stringent restrictions to go into force over the Easter holiday period

-Germany will implement emergency measures to halt the easing of coronavirus restrictions and extend the current lockdown through to April 18, officials announced on Tuesday.
+Germany is extending the current lockdown through to April 18, German Chancellor Angela Merkel announced on Tuesday.

 The country will enter a stricter lockdown from April 1 to April 5, over the Easter holiday period.
-During this time, grocery stores will only able to open on the Saturday that falls between these dates.
+During this time, grocery stores, including supermarkets, will only able to open on the Saturday that falls between these dates.

-Talks between leaders of Germany's 16 federal states and Chancellor Angela Merkel lasted until the early hours of the morning following a lengthy interruption.
+Talks between leaders of Germany's 16 federal states and Merkel lasted until the early hours of the morning following a lengthy interruption.

-Health officials have warned a "third wave" of infections has exceeded the level at which authorities say intensive care units will be overburdened.
+Merkel warned that Germany needed to "break the exponential growth of the third wave" as case numbers reached levels that authorities say will overburden intensive care units.

 The "emergency brake" will halt further reopenings and will apply to areas exceeding 100 new cases per 100,000 inhabitants over a seven-day period.